ikmb/exome-seq/doc/README.md

 The primary output of this pipeline are the aligned, duplicate-marked reads.
 These can be found in the folder:

-output/IndividualID/SamplesID/Processing/MarkDuplicates
+output/<Tool-Chain>/IndividualID/SamplesID/Processing/MarkDuplicates

+where Tool-Chain can be either gatk3, gatk4 or freebayes - depending on which of the three was run.

 ## Primary variant calls

 Variants are called using either Freebayes or GATK.
 The primary VCF file will be located under:

-output/Variants/VariantCaller/some_file.vcf
+output/<Tool-Chain>/Variants/VariantCaller/some_file.vcf

 ## Annotated variant calls

-The final VCF file (after filtering) is usually annotated using both Annovar (Mid 2017) and the EnsEMBL VEP (release 90).
+The final VCF file (after filtering) is usually annotated using Annovar (Mid 2017).
 The resulting annotated VCF files can be found under

-output/Annotation/AnnotationTool/some_file.vcf
+output/<Tool-Chain>/Annotation/<AnnotationTool>/some_file.vcf